 Is a scene in your novel tasting flavorless?
 Does it just turn to ash in your mouth?
-You might need more seasoning or you might be a cursed pirate (in which case go find some lost Aztec gold).
-Besides the usual ingredients (salt, pepper, garlic powder, etc.), you might find that you need some different … Continue reading 5 Ways to Add Spice to a Scene
+You might need more seasoning or you might be a cursed pirate (in which case, go find some lost Aztec gold).
+Besides the usual ingredients (salt, pepper, garlic powder), you might find that you need some different spices … Continue reading 5 Ways to Add Spice to a Scene

 Motivation.
 This is the driving force in any good story.
 The protagonist has to be motivated to do the THING.
-If the protagonist isn't motivation, they won't do the THING.
+If the protagonist isn't motivated, they won't do the THING.
 Or if they do the THING but aren't motivated, the story won't make a lick of sense.
 There are plenty of ways to give your … Continue reading Thought on How You Write that Motivation to Get Your Protagonist Out the Door.

-Summertime is the time to PARTY (and by partying I mean going to the mountains and finding somewhere quiet where you can finish your book).
-And speaking of parties....(I apologize to all the introverts.
+Summertime is the time to PARTY.
+(And by party I mean going to the mountains and finding somewhere quiet where you can finish your book.)
+And speaking of parties...(I apologize to all the introverts.
 I realize talking about parties is illegal.)
 Finishing your first draft can be very exciting.
 Whether it's after 30 hysterically frantic … Continue reading How to Celebrate When You Finish Your First Draft

-(Header Photo by Inês Pimentel on Unsplash) (I'm also not trying to sound like Galadriel either) For those of us writing fiction (which I think is everyone here???)
-We are writing just that.
+(Header Photo by Inês Pimentel on Unsplash) (I'm also not trying to sound like Galadriel.)
+For those of us writing fiction (which I think most of us here???), we are writing just that.
 Fiction.
 Fake stuff.
 Make believe.
 Unicorns and dragons and hob goblins.
 And everybody knows it.
-Readers pick up your book and think "this is a novel. … Continue reading If You Don’t Believe in Your Book, No one Will (I swear I’m not trying to sound like a cat poster)
+Readers pick up your book and think, "This is a novel. … Continue reading If You Don’t Believe in Your Book, No one Will.
+(I swear I’m not trying to sound like a cat poster.)